 Moreover, it is also the center of the famous Osho Ashram and Yoga center of BKS Iyengar, which lies just outside the city.
 The city located at an altitude of 598m has cool and dry weather, thus it could be a good place to break away from the cold weather and spend some peaceful, relaxing moments of your holidays.

-Labeled by some as the “Venice of the East”, Alappuzha or Alleppey is a tiny, congenial backwater region with a vast network of waterways, canals, streams and channels.
-With a chain of about thousand houseboats, this little town mostly serves as an evening stopover for tourists en route to backwaters.
+Labeled by some as the “Venice of the East”, Alappuzha or Alleppey is one of the best warm-weather destinations in March.
+It is a tiny, congenial backwater region with a vast network of waterways, canals, streams, and channels.
+With a chain of about a thousand houseboats, this little town mostly serves as an evening stopover for tourists en route to the backwaters.

-Apart from few historical monuments in the form of colonial mansions and warehouses, the main attraction of Alleppey is the very famous annual Nehru Trophy Snake boat race which calls for huge arrangements and take place in long, highly decorated boats, manufactured in the form of a snake.
+Alleppey is the very famous annual Nehru Trophy Snake boat race which calls for huge arrangements and takes place in long, highly decorated boats, manufactured in the form of a snake.
 The event takes place in the warm weather of mid-august and usually draws a large number of crowds from in and around Alleppey.

 Now that you have the list of the best warm-weather destinations in India, plan a trip to one of the above-mentioned places with our fully-equipped packages.
 Tag along with your loved ones and spend a relaxing week at these warm places in India.